skaji/CPAN-Mirror-Tiny/README.md

 ## How can I install modules in my DarkPAN with cpanm / cpm?

-[cpanm](https://metacpan.org/pod/cpanm) is an awesome CPAN clients.
+[cpanm](https://metacpan.org/pod/cpanm) is an awesome CPAN client.
 If you want to install modules in your DarkPAN with cpanm, there are 2 ways.

 First way: